ArturKalach/react-native-a11y/README.md

 # React Native A11y

 **_NOTE:_**
-0.67.* - checked only, old architecture, 0.66.* probably
+0.67.* - checked only, old architecture.
-Unfortunately, it is currently only for old architecture, we are working on migration to the new one.
+Unfortunately, it is currently only for old architecture, we are working on updating to the new one.
 ---

 A11y components and utils for RN.
 A11y is important, there are a lot of reasons to make your application accessible, at least requirements from customers.